There are tons of things to do in Lake George NY, and located a few hours from New York City, it is a real escape.

 Get some unbelievably delicious cider at Slyboro Cider House which is located in the same building.
 You can get a tasting tour for $3 a person (highly recommend that).

 For quintessential things to do in Lake George NY area, this is the Outlet Mall of your dreams.
 You can buy almost anything here and you’ll likely get a damn good price for it, too.
-This is one of my favorite mall in all of New York state.
+This is one of my favorite malls in all of Upstate New York.

 Shop.
 Also, drive up the road and go to Martha’s Dandee Creme, because this place is off the hook good.
 Don’t believe me?
-Read some of the 526 google reviews or 738 positive Trip Advisor reviews.
+Read some of the hundreds of google reviews or hundreds of positive Trip Advisor reviews.
 This place is really, really good.
 Just do yourself a favor and DON’T get a large.
 It’s just too big.
 Holy cow.

 Why Hudson Falls?

 Incorporated in 1810, this lovely town in upstate New York has some beautiful historic buildings and a picturesque town center.
 Some of the real draw is the local eats.

 Get thee to [Forged] and prepare to have yourself an unbelievable meal.